Ten000hours/WebScience/README.md

 You also need to install MongoDB in advance and change the directory path in the code .

 ## Data import
-Before running the python code,you need to import the json data using following code:
+Before running the python code,you need to import the json data using following code in command prompt:

 ###
     mongoimport -d WEBSCIENCE -c Twitter_REST_search_geo --file Twitter_REST_search_geo.json --type json